🌿 Why the Skies Feel Reflective

 Symbolic weight.

-They hold the stillness, the transition, and the quiet emotional shift that December brings.
+They echo the emotional tone of the season, holding stillness, transition, and the quiet shift that December brings.

 🕯️ Simple Ways to Connect with Year-End Skies